Title: GSK Science in the Summer Program Instructor

 - Deliver all necessary materials to community sites as part of program facilitation

-- Facilitate three different hour-long science lessons for up to 30 students at a time using the inquiry-based methods learned in trainings
+- Facilitate four different hour-long science lessons for up to 30 students at a time using the inquiry-based methods learned in trainings

 - Administer grant related outcomes